nharring-adjacent/materialize/doc/user/content/sql/create-views.md

 ### Postgres schemas

-For Postgres sources, `CREATE VIEWS` will attempt to create each upstream table in the same schema as Postgres.
-If the publication contains tables` "public"."foo"` and `"otherschema"."foo"`, `CREATE VIEWS` is the equivalent of
+For Postgres sources, `CREATE VIEWS` will attempt to create each upstream table in the same schema as Postgres using the snapshot of publication metadata taken when the source was created.
+If the source contains tables` "public"."foo"` and `"otherschema"."foo"`, `CREATE VIEWS` is the equivalent of

 ```
 CREATE VIEW "public"."foo";
 CREATE VIEW "otherschema"."foo";
 ```

-Therefore, in order for `CREATE VIEWS` to succeed, all upstream schemas included in the publication must exist in Materialize as well, or you must explicitly specify the downstream schemas and rename the resulting tables.
+Therefore, in order for `CREATE VIEWS` to succeed, all upstream schemas included in the source must exist in Materialize as well, or you must explicitly specify the downstream schemas and rename the resulting tables.

 For example: